US LLC or UK LTD? Decoding the Best Option for Digital Nomads and Global Entrepreneurs

 Traditional banking can be a bit of a minefield for non-residents.
 Even when you visit the UK, high-street banks in the UK often ask for proof of UK residency, which can be a stumbling block if you're not based in the UK.

-When it comes to payment processors, UK LTDs have fewer options compared to their US counterparts.
+When it comes to payment processors, UK LTDs has fewer options compared to their US counterparts.
 Moreover, as a non-resident, it's generally easier to apply for a US-based payment processor like Stripe than a UK-based one.

 So, when it comes to banking, it's clear that a US LLC often has the upper hand for non-residents running their businesses remotely.
 But remember, banking isn't a one-size-fits-all deal.
 It's always a good idea to chat with a banking professional or advisor to make sure you're getting the best deal for your business, whether you're in the US or the UK.